You've been home sick a couple days, and there's only so much daytime television you can take. You're ready to go back to work.

 Also, rest is an important part of getting over any illness, so there's another reason to take it easy while you feel sick.

 How quickly you recover from a cold or the flu depends on how healthy you are.
 In general, healthy people usually get over a cold in 7 to 10 days.
 Flu symptoms, including fever, should go away after about 5 days, but you may still have a cough and feel weak a few days longer.
 All your symptoms should be gone within 1 to 2 weeks.

 When you go back to work or school, make sure to cover your mouth when you cough and wash your hands often so you don't spread the illness to other people.

 These viruses can develop into serious illnesses like pneumonia in people who have weak immune systems, asthma, or other respiratory conditions.
 So if you have a chronic illness, your healing time may be different.

-If your child is sick, it's best for her to stay home until she feels well again.
-If she has a fever, nausea, vomiting, diarrhea, or any kind of pain, isn't hungry, or seems extra tired or clingy, she should stay home.
+If your child is sick, it's best for them to stay home until they feel well again.
+If they have a fever, nausea, vomiting, diarrhea, or any kind of pain, isn't hungry, or seems extra tired or clingy, they should stay home.

-But check with your child's daycare or school before you send her back to her regular schedules.
+But check with your child's daycare or school before you send them back to their regular schedules.
 Many places have rules about how long kids need to stay home.
 Usually it's at least a full day after they don't have any fever without medication.

 How Colds and Flu Spread